localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 To implement this feature, we designed a system based on DNS.
 We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated to to support this new use case.
-We now respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.
+We now respond with the IP address of the LocalStack container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.

 We are now able to resolve the three issues mentioned above:

-* If SSL is used, then certificate validation must be turned off since LocalStack does not present a valid certificate for the domain used (either `localhost` or `host.docker.internal`).
+1. If SSL is used, then certificate validation must be turned off since LocalStack does not present a valid certificate for the domain used (either `localhost` or `host.docker.internal`).
     * LocalStack presents a valid certificate for `*.localhost.localstack.cloud` domains.
-* Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
+2. Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
-    * Subdomains of `localhost.localstack.cloud` also resolve to the LocalStack container.
+    * Subdomains of `localhost.localstack.cloud` also resolve to the LocalStack container (for example `mybucket.s3.us-east-1.localhost.localstack.cloud`).
-* Each host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
+3. Each host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
-    * Now all networking can be done over the Docker network, and no ports have to be published to the host at all.
+    * Now all inter-container networking can be done over the Docker network, and no ports have to be published to the host at all.

 ### How to use this new feature